pimatic/virtualhomeduino/README.md

 quickly hacked together proof of concept stuff for virtualhomeduino

-Replaced WiringX by PiGPIO Tested on Raspberry PI v1 Model B\n Pin numbers in config are real GPIO pin numbers, the following configuration has been used on the RPIv1 Model B\n
+Replaced WiringX by PiGPIO Tested on Raspberry PI v1 Model B

+Pin numbers in config are real GPIO pin numbers, the following configuration has been used on the RPIv1 Model B

     {
       "plugin": "homeduino",